BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/PHP.md

 Three basic principles:
 * PHP code is embedded in HTML and interpreted on the server side.
 The beginning of a PHP code segment is delimited by `<?php` and the end is `?>`.
 * PHP Variables start with `$` and, like most languages, values are assigned to variables using the equals sign.
-Variables are weakly typed.
+Variables are loosely typed.
 That is, a variable can take a value of any type.
 You do not need to declare variables before you use them.
 * The `echo` command will write an expression into the HTML being sent to the browser.
 * PHP statements end with a semicolon.